What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 KeyModePurpose

-Pressing Esc from any mode returns you to Normal mode.
-When in doubt, press Esc twice—that's all you need to remember to avoid getting lost.
-The status line at the bottom of the screen shows -- INSERT -- or -- VISUAL --, so you can always tell which mode you're in at a glance.
+You can return to Normal Mode from any mode by pressing Esc.
+If you get lost, just press Esc twice, and you won't stay lost.
+The status line at the bottom of the screen displays -- INSERT -- or -- VISUAL --, so you can tell at a glance which mode you are in.

 Saving and Quitting

-Pressing : in Normal mode brings up the command input line.
-At a minimum, remember these.
+Typing : in Normal Mode brings up the command input field.
+Remember at least these.

 CommandAction